NIAEFEUP/nijobs-fe/BOILERPLATE.md

 When `dispatch()` is called, the action is taken to the reducers to affect the state, however, as this is an 'async' action, the payload is not ready at the first moment, so a framework is used to handle Promise payloads.
 (See: https://github.com/pburtchaell/redux-promise-middleware).

 In this special example, we want to execute an action, and **after** that action is done, we want to execute a second one (`addSnackbar` in this example), so we can treat the first dispatch as a Promise, which will resolve when the action is finished, and then we dispatch another action.
-This is all possible due to the redux-promise-middleware package, together with redux-thunk (https://github.com/reduxjs/redux-thunk)
+This is all possible due to the redux-promise-middleware package, together with redux-thunk (https://github.com/reduxjs/redux-thunk).

-Due to the actions being actual Promises, the framework converts the action to 3 different actions (`ACTION_PENDING` - Promise not resolved yet, `ACTION_FULFILLED` - Promise resolved, `ACTION_REJECTED` - Promise rejected)
+Due to the actions being actual Promises, the framework converts the action to 3 different actions (`ACTION_PENDING` - Promise not resolved yet, `ACTION_FULFILLED` - Promise resolved, `ACTION_REJECTED` - Promise rejected).

-To allow for a cleaner definition of the reducers, we use `type-to-reducer` (https://github.com/tomatau/type-to-reducer)
+To allow for a cleaner definition of the reducers, we use `type-to-reducer` (https://github.com/tomatau/type-to-reducer).

 A standard definition of a reducer is: